Your dishwasher doesn't just clean dishes.

-To make a concentrated pre-treat solution, use one (1) scoop of Powerizer in a 16 oz squeeze bottle with a breathable tip.
+To make a concentrated pre-treat solution, use one (1) scoop of Powerizer in a 16 oz. squeeze bottle with a breathable tip.

 We will quickly address the best placement and preparation for your items to ensure you obtain optimal results when cleaning these 21 things.

 It's essential to research the types of plastics you place in the machine to avoid items melting or releasing toxins as a result of long term exposure to high temperatures.
 The standard temperature of the water entering your dishwasher must be at least 120 degrees Fahrenheit and never more than 150 degrees Fahrenheit.
 If plastic melts onto the heating coils, it can be easily removed.
 Our objective is to make sure that things stay put, and this doesn't happen.
-The first clue is to search for the Dishwasher Safe icon.
+The first clue is to search for the Dishwasher Safe symbols.

 For metal and glass items, your prominent placement should be wherever it fits.

 For Fabrics and Plastics, check out the notes we've provided below.